-This thesis is structured as follows: the remainder of this chapter describes the phenomenon of scattered data, the nature of the data on which the interpolation methods described herein operate; and an introduction to the ionosphere, geomagnetic storms, the magnetosphere and global positioning system (GPS).
+This thesis is structured as follows: the remainder of this chapter describes the phenomenon of scattered data, the nature of the data on which the interpolation methods described herein operate; and an introduction to the ionosphere and sensing it using global positioning system (GPS).
+The application of interpolation methods for this take is introduced here.
+The magnetosphere and geomagnetic storms are then briefly described and the motivation for the second major topic, tracking storm enhancements is explained.